Jain monasticism: Rules of conduct

 The earliest known texts often ask for ascetics to be in complete solitude, identifying the isolation of soul and non-soul.
 However, soon after Mahavira's nirvana ascetics organized themselves into groups.
-A few examples of ascetics living in complete solitude are found in the Digambara sect.
-Jain ascetics are detached from social and worldly activities; all activities are aimed at self-purification for self-realization.
+A few examples of ascetics living in complete solitude are found in both Digambara and Śvetāmbara sects.
+Jain ascetics are detached from social and worldly activities; all activities are aimed at self-purification for self-realization as well as to spread the word of Jainism.
 They follow established guidelines for daily worship and austerity.

 The monk's daily routine is broadly structured by three ideological formulae: the five great vows (mahavrata), the eight matrices of doctrine (pravacana-matrka), and the six obligatory actions (avasyaka).
 The first two are restrictions, and the third is positively framed in what the monk is encouraged to do daily.
 Ascetics do not have a home or possessions.
 They choose austerity, avoid services such as telephones and electricity.
 Monks engage in activities such as meditation, seeking knowledge and acquiring self-discipline.
 Jain monks and advanced laypeople avoid eating after sunset, observing a vow of ratri-bhojana-tyaga-vrata.
-Digambara monks observe a stricter vow by eating only once a day.
+Digambara monks eat only once a day and do not use utensils.

 The Yati of the Śvētāmbara sect and the Bhattaraka of the Digambara Terapanth do not wander; they usually live in temples and perform daily rituals.
 The monks rise before dawn, most around 5:00 a.m. but some as early as 2:00 a.m.

 Five mahāvratas (Great Vows), from Mahavira's teachings, are followed by all Jain ascetics.
 Although Jain householders are also required to observe them, ascetics are bound more strictly.

 Ranks

 Monks and nuns from the Digambara traditions are assigned to ranks:

 In the Digambara tradition, an ascetic rises from kshullak (one who uses two pieces of cloth) through Ailak (uses one piece of cloth) to muni (or sadhu).
 Over time a number of designations were mentioned in shastras, such as gani, pannyas and pravartak.
 The Śvētāmbara Terapanth sect has a new rank of junior monks, samana.

+Monks of the Śvetāmbara Murtipujaka sect rise from muni to upaadhyaay, and later to acharya based on their knowledge of the scriptures and seniority.
+This is in accordance with the Namokar Mantra.

 Attire and possessions

-Observing complete abstinence, male Digambara monks wear no clothing.
-Aryikas wear plain, seamless white saris.
+Digambara monks wear no clothing.
+Digambara nuns (or Aryikas) wear plain, seamless white saris.
 All Digambara monks and nuns traditionally carry only three things: a mor-pichhi (peacock-feather whisk), a kamandalu (water pot) and shastras (scriptures).

 Śvētāmbara monastics wear white, seamless clothing.
+They also carry scriptures with them.
+Additionally, they have a rajoharan (woollen broom), dandasan (long stick), and alms bowl to beg for food.